 Three Days In Melbourne and Tortured Moon is a twin pack album of 18 songs all written by me over the last few years.
 The Swerve is the name for a collective of 18 musicians I collaborated with to record this album.
 It was recorded, produced and mastered at Sticks Music in Albany, Western Australia.
 I picked up a guitar at 52 and decided to give playing and writing music a go.
 I consider myself a part of the "local folk give it a go" movement, of which the South coast has an abundance.
 The sound features diverse influences from 50's rythmn n blues to shuffles, inde pop, ballads, rock n roll, New York jazz stylings and, yes even country, to an eleven minute poetic sound scape called The Swerve.

 Brian heralds from New Zealand (but we don't hold that against him).
 A man who doesn't believe in the 21st Century and all it's modern Technology.
 He prefers to live in the 50's and 60's.
-His love of Rockabilly and Rock and Roll is evident when you tune into his show each Saturday Night from 9pm to Midnight.
+His love of Rockabilly and Rock and Roll is evident when you tune into his show each Friday morning from 6am to 9am.

 Like Brian "R" Gazza is having a break from the mic, but hopes to be back in the near future to bring you "The G. Spot" once again.